Microplastics: Animals

 In 2019, the first European records of microplastic items in amphibians' stomach content was reported in specimens of the common European newt (Triturus carnifex).
 This also represented the first evidence for Caudata worldwide, highlighting that the emerging issue of plastics is a threat even in remote high-altitude environments.
 The microplastic has also been found in common blackbirds (Turdus merula) and song thrushes (Turdus philomelos) which shows a ubiquity of microplastics in terrestrial environments.

 In 2023, plasticosis, a new disease caused solely by plastics, was discovered in seabirds who had scarred digestive tracts from ingesting plastic waste.
 "When birds ingest small pieces of plastic, [...]it inflames the digestive tract.
 Over time, the persistent inflammation causes tissues to become scarred and disfigured, affecting digestion, growth and survival."

+Gastrointestinal effects

+Microplastics can affect the gastrointestinal system of aquatic organisms, where they represent a primary site of interaction following ingestion.
+In fish such as Danio rerio, microplastic particles accumulate in the intestine and may induce biological responses including inflammation and alterations of the intestinal microbiome.

+Exposure to microplastics has been associated with shifts in microbial composition, including increases in Proteobacteria and decreases in Firmicutes and Bacteroidetes, which are linked to inflammatory responses and impaired intestinal function.

+Microplastic exposure has also been associated with histopathological alterations of the intestinal epithelium.
+Observed changes include damage to intestinal villi, increased mucus secretion, and disruption of epithelial structure, which may impair nutrient absorption and barrier function.

+In addition, microplastic exposure has been linked to increased intestinal permeability and alterations in tight junction integrity, further contributing to compromised barrier function and facilitating the translocation of harmful substances.

+Furthermore, microplastics can act as vectors for chemical contaminants.
+Due to their hydrophobic surfaces, particles such as polystyrene can adsorb persistent organic pollutants, including compounds such as DDT, phenanthrene, perfluorooctanoic acid (PFOA), and di-2-ethylhexyl phthalate (DEHP).

 Persistent organic pollutants and emerging organic contaminants

 Plastic particles may highly concentrate and transport synthetic organic compounds (e.g. persistent organic pollutants and emerging organic contaminants), commonly present in the environment and ambient seawater, on their surface through adsorption.
 Microplastics can act as carriers for the transfer of POPs from the environment to organisms, also termed as the Trojan Horse effect.
 Recent articles have also shown that microplastics can sorb emerging organic chemicals such as pharmaceuticals and personal care products.
 The sorption potential is affected by water matrix, pH, ionic strength and aging of microparticles.

 Additives added to plastics during manufacture may leach out upon ingestion, potentially causing serious harm to the organism.
 Endocrine disruption by plastic additives may affect the reproductive health of humans and wildlife alike.